mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_solution.rst

 * Social services
 * Government offices

-A legal organization is one that exists in ILAO's organization system.
+A legal organization is one that exists in `ILAO's organization system <https://www.illinoislegalaid.org/admin/group>`_.
 Rather than replicate the data as a structured helpful organization, these can be referenced directly as needed in the legal organization field.

 Result
 ==========